xwenn/Project8_TrainlyIO/README.md

 # Project8_TrainlyIO

 This project is intended for potential investors in the Trainly.io App Store, as well as for those interested in the database development process of a technology startup company.
-The code is compatible with Java and the system can just run in the terminal.
+The code is compatible with Java and the system currently runs in the command line.

 ---
 ## Video